 Alzheimer’s disease is one of the most common neurodegenerative diseases in the world.
 Though there is no cure for the disease, prevention is the only option.

-One rat study has shown that intermittent fasting aids in delaying Alzheimer’s disease and also reduce the severity of it.
+One rat study has shown that intermittent fasting aids in delaying Alzheimer’s disease and also reduces its severity.

-With human research, in case of reports, it’s been shown that short-term fasting was able to improve Alzheimer’s symptoms in 9 out of 10 patients.
+With human research, it’s been shown that short-term fasting was able to improve Alzheimer’s symptoms in 9 out of 10 patients.
 Though more human research is needed, it’s clear that there may be a link between the two.

 Intermittent fasting can extend your life

 Everyone wants to live longer, right?
 Well, intermittent fasting may be the ticket to add longevity to life.
-Through various rats studies, it showed that intermittent fasting can extend lifespan similarly to calorie restriction.
+Through various rat studies, it showed that intermittent fasting can extend lifespan similarly to calorie restriction.
 Some of the studies showed dramatic effects with one rat which fasted every other day, living 83% longer than the other.

-It has yet to be tested on human, however, is increasing popularity among the anti-aging population.
+It has yet to be tested on humans, however, is increasing in popularity among the anti-aging population.